flutter/website/src/get-started/flutter-for/ios-devs.md

 In SwiftUI, to create custom scrolling components, you would use `ScrollView`.
-For example, to display a series of `PersonView` instances on the screen in a vertically scrollable fashion.
+The following example displays a series of `PersonView` instances on the screen in a vertically scrollable fashion:

 ```swift
 ScrollView {